rawb1t/Validator/README.md

 $captcha = From::post( 'captcha' )->validate(['number', function( $val ) use ( $captcha_result ) { return $val == $captcha_result; }]);
 $bio = From::post( 'bio' );
 ```
 Hint: Setting the second parameter of the validate() function _true_ an exception will be thrown if an input is invalid.
-By setting it _false_ exceptions can also be deactivated for single validations;
+By setting it _false_ exceptions can also be deactivated for single validations.
+You can also use the shortcuts v() for validate() and s() for sanitize().

 How to check what's valid and what's not?
 ```PHP